pmooney-extend/pmooney-extend.github.io/index.md

 {% endraw %}

-Above that line, there will be an conditional to check whether the product options should be displayed.
-Often it will look lik e the following:
+Above this line of code, there will typically be a conditional that checks whether the product options should be displayed or not.
+The conditional should look something like this:

 {% raw %}